BK-2-0-1/What-Weather-in-the-World/README.md

 # What-Weather-in-the-World

 Weather app created with using openweathermap API and React.
 Including dynamical background (changes depending on the weather).
-You can check how it works here: (link)
+You can check how it works here: https://what-weather-in-the-world.herokuapp.com/